DamLabResources/quantitative-reasoning-in-biology/content/Module08/Module08_book.md

-# Module 7: Samples and Replicates
+# Module 8: Hypothesis Testing

-This chapter will discuss the importance of replicates in biological experiments.
+This chapter will discuss basic strategies for hypothesis testing in biological experiments.